-Lucky for me, I have two incredible partners right now, Verne and my kitten, Raven, who both enrich my life in profound ways despite us not being very “romantic” partners.
+Lucky for me, I have an incredible partner right now, Verne, who enriches my life in profound ways despite us not being very “romantic” partners.
 It truly is a beautiful thing and when I say that I love them, they know that I mean it.

 Read more about some of my queerplatonic relationships and friendships here: